makeabilitylab/physcomp/pages/microcontrollers/index.md

 This is a test of an image copy/pasted

+## How to pick a microcontroller
+- NYU ITP's Physical Computing course website has a nice [guide](https://itp.nyu.edu/physcomp/resources/picking-a-microcontroller/)

 # Things to add
 - The basics of microcontrollers
 - Digital Input